SonamDobriyal1/Language-Translation-French-to-English--LSTM/README.md

 # Language-Translation-French-to-English--LSTM

-This project is a simple implementation of a **sequence-to-sequence (seq2seq)** model using **LSTM networks** to translate short English sentences into French.
+This project implementats **sequence-to-sequence (seq2seq)** model using **LSTM networks** to translate short English sentences into French.
 It's built using TensorFlow and Keras.

 ---